-ELEVATE THESE COMMUNICATIONS EFFORTS EVEN AMIDST ONGOING EMERGENCY COMMUNICATIONS.
+B ELEVATE THESE COMMUNICATIONS EFFORTS EVEN AMIDST COMPETING PRIORITIES.

-With the ongoing pandemic-related challenges facing school districts across the country, it can be tempting to shift less-urgent priorities - like educating families about shifts in the economy and the implications for their children - to the back burner.
+As schools and districts focus their energies on supporting students' recovery from the impact of the pandemic, it can be tempting to shift less-urgent priorities - like educating families about shifts in the economy and the implications for their children - to the back burner.
 However, failing to attend to these issues would do a tremendous disservice to students and families.
-At a time when postsecondary degrees and credentials have never been more important for economic mobility, we are seeing staggering drops in the number of students enrolling in higher education.
-This is not the time to back off on this issue; in fact, it should be treated as an emergency priority at all levels of educational leadership.
+At a time when postsecondary degrees and credentials have never been more important for economic mobility, we continue to see worrying declines in the number of students enrolling in higher education.
+This is not the time to back off on this issue; in fact, it should be treated as an urgent priority at all levels of educational leadership.
 Parents and students need to be aware of how the economy is changing and the urgency of planning ahead for long-term success.